-“Not everything in life is free.”
+“Nothin' in life is free.”
 Only the best things.

 “The best things in life are free” is an old proverb that fully entered the public consciousness thanks to the 1927 Broadway musical Good News, written by Laurence Schwab, B.G.
 DeSylva, Lew Brown, and Ray Henderson, and a song in the show with that title.
 It spawned a couple of film versions (including one in 1956 titled The Best Things in Life Are Free).

-You’re pretty good, Karpov. –You, too, Kasparov.
+You’re pretty good, Karpov. –Yeah, you, too, Kasparov.